 Finally, this summer school will cover essential policies, critical themes, and significant geographical regions.
-Students will engage in discussions on specific policies, such as sustainability, and explore key themes like the role of interest groups in the European Union.
+Students will engage in discussions on specific policies, such as sustainability and foreign policy, and explore key themes like the role of interest groups in the European Union.